 - Instructions for using the underscore: Guidelines on gender-neutral phrasing (Academy of Fine Arts Vienna)

 - Guidelines and information on equal linguistic treatment (Working group for equal treatment issues at TU Wien)

 - Gender-neutral language use - suggestions and tips (Austrian Federal Ministry of Education and Research)

 - Guidelines on non-discriminatory - language - treatment - image display (Austrian Federal Ministry of Labour, Social Affairs and Consumer Protection)

 - Guidelines on gender-neutral phrasing (Swiss Confederation)

-- The 12 language rules (ETH Zurich, Swiss Federal Institute of Technology)
+- Gender-sensitive and non-discriminatory language (ETH Zurich, Swiss Federal Institute of Technology)